InitRunner

 MethodCommandBest for

-AI Generateinitrunner create "..."Fastest start — describe what you want in plain English
+AI Generateinitrunner new "..."Fastest start — describe what you want in plain English

-Templateinitrunner init --template <name>Non-interactive scaffolding from a known pattern
+Templateinitrunner new --template <name>Non-interactive scaffolding from a known pattern

 Copy Exampleinitrunner examples copy <name>Learning from complete, runnable examples